September 14, 2025

 • Label changes can be reverted at any time by editing the label again

-• Read-only settings can be toggled on or off as organizational needs change
+• Mandatory and Read-only settings can be toggled on or off as organizational needs change

 • No content is lost when configuration changes are made